syncfusion-content/xamarin-docs/Xamarin/SfEffectsView/Effects.md

 ## Scale

-[`SfEffects.Scale`] is a smooth transition from actual size of the object to the size calculated based on ['SfEffectsView.ScaleFactor'] in pixels.
+[`SfEffects.Scale`] is a smooth transition from actual size of the object to the size calculated based on [`SfEffectsView.ScaleFactor`] in pixels.

 {% tabs %}